infor-design/enterprise-wc/src/components/ids-line-chart/README.md

 ## Themeable Parts

 - `chart` the svg outer element
- * @part svg - the outside svg element
+- `svg` - the outside svg element
- * @part marker - the dots/markers in the chart
+- `marker` - the dots/markers in the chart
- * @part line - the lines in the chart
+- `line` - the lines in the chart

 ## Animation